vikasedu10/vikasedu10/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on <a href="https://www.accenture.com">**Accenture**</a>
+- 🔭 I’m currently working at <a href="https://www.accenture.com">**Accenture**</a>.
-- 🌱 I’m currently learning **DevOps**
+- 🌱 I’m currently learning **DevOps**.
-- ❤️ Open Source Softwares and tools
+- ❤️ Open Source Software and tools.
-- 👨‍💻 All of my projects are available [here](https://vikasedu10.github.io/portfolio)
+- 👨‍💻 All of my projects are available [here](https://vikasedu10.github.io/portfolio).
-- 🌨️ Interested in Cloud Native
+- 🌨️ Interested in Cloud Native.
-- 📄 Know about my experiences on my [Resume](https://drive.google.com/file/d/1YZhmlw17wbK21ljNY0QmaJ8aX6wbcXan/view)
+- 📄 Know about my experiences on my [Resume](https://drive.google.com/file/d/1YZhmlw17wbK21ljNY0QmaJ8aX6wbcXan/view).

 <h3 align="left">Let's connect and chat!
 Open to anything under the sun.</h3><br>
 <p align="left">